iizukanao/minimal-trie/README.md

 minimal-trie is a C library to search a path from a trie with a minimal compiled code size in exchange for a limited feature set.
-Suitable for embedded systems.

 # Limitations